-- Cold medications often have multiple medications mixed in.
+- Cold medications often have multiple medications mixed together in one bottle.
 For example, do not give a fever reducer again if it is already in a cold medication.
 Remember simple, single medications are usually best to avoid confusion.

 - Check the medication label and read the expiration dates.
 Expired medications can lose their strength and can be harmful.

 - Young children pay attention to adults who take medication.
 Sometimes a 2-year-old will tell you they have a headache or stomachache to get attention or to find out more about taking medication.
 Watch the symptoms and give your child attention or education in ways other than giving medication if it is not needed.

 - Give the correct dose.
 Measure the dose out exactly.

 - Use a medication syringe or dropper to measure the correct amount because they are more reliable than a measuring spoon.
 When possible use medication syringe or dropper that came with product.
 One teaspoon = 5ml (cc).
 Kitchen teaspoons & tablespoons are not accurate and should not be used.

 Give the medicine at the prescribed times.
 If you forget a dose, give it as soon as possible and give the next dose at the correct time interval following the late dose.

 - Give medications that treat symptoms (such as: persistent cough) only if your child needs it and never to children under 2.
 Continuous use is usually not necessary.
 Talk with your health care provider.

 - Be especially careful with over-the-counter medications.
 Some adult strength medications are never used with children.
 Talk with your health care provider or pharmacist.

 - Fever reducing medication can be given for fever over 102°.
 Remember that fever can be the body’s way to fight infection.
 Be careful not to casually use fever-reducing medication.